-(vi) the guarantor of the Defaulting Party shall repudiate, purport to revoke, or fail to perform any of such guarantor’s obligations under such guarantor’s guaranty hereunder, or guarantor shall cease to exist; or
+(vi) the guarantor of the Defaulting Party shall repudiate, purport to revoke, or fail to perform any of such guarantor’s obligations under such guarantor’s guaranty hereunder, or guarantor shall cease to exist.

-(vii) if at any time, in the case of: (a) Seller, Seller shall have defaulted on its indebtedness to third parties resulting in obligations (whether individually or in the aggregate) of Seller in excess of _____________________ U.S. Dollars ($____________) becoming, or becoming capable of being declared, accelerated; or (b) Buyer, Buyer shall have defaulted on its indebtedness to third parties resulting in obligations of Buyer in excess of ___________________ U.S. Dollars ($_____________), becoming, or becoming capable of being declared, accelerated; or

-[(viii) the occurrence of a Material Adverse Change affecting Seller or Buyer, or either of their guarantors, as the case may be, but such Material Adverse Change shall not be an Event of Default if the Defaulting Party experiencing such Material Adverse Change establishes and maintains throughout the term hereof collateral or other security in form and amount reasonably acceptable to the Non-Defaulting Party.]

 7.2 Remedies Upon an Event of Default.

 Termination.
 If an Event of Default occurs with respect to a Defaulting Party at any time during the Contract Term, the Non-Defaulting Party may, for so long as the Event of Default is continuing (i) establish a date (which date shall be no earlier than the date Notice is received and no later than twenty (20) Business Days after the Defaulting Party receives Notice) (“Early Termination Date”) on which this Agreement shall terminate and (ii) withhold any payments due in respect of this Agreement.
 If an Early Termination Date has been designated, the Non-Defaulting Party shall in good faith calculate its Gains, Losses, and Costs resulting from the termination of this Agreement.
-The Gains, Losses, and Costs shall be determined by comparing the value of the remaining Delivery Term and amount of Electricity which would have been provided under this Agreement had it not been terminated to the equivalent quantities and relevant market prices for the remaining Delivery Term either quoted by a bona fide third-party offer or which are reasonably expected to be available in the market under a replacement contract for this Agreement.
+The Gains, Losses, and Costs shall be determined by comparing the value of the remaining Delivery Term and amount of Electricity which could have been provided under this Agreement had it not been terminated to the equivalent quantities and relevant market prices for the remaining Delivery Term either quoted by a bona fide third-party offer or which are reasonably expected to be available in the market under a replacement contract for this Agreement.
 To ascertain the market prices of a replacement contract, the Non-Defaulting Party may consider, among other valuations, any or all of the settlement prices of NYMEX electricity futures contracts, quotations from leading dealers in energy swap contracts and other bona fide third party offers, all adjusted for the length of the remaining term and differences in transmission.
 A Party shall not be required to enter into a replacement transaction to determine the Early Termination Payment (as hereafter defined).
 The Non-Defaulting Party shall aggregate such Gains, Losses, and Costs with respect to this Agreement into a single net amount (“Early Termination Payment”) and notify the Defaulting Party.
 If the Non-Defaulting Party’s aggregate Losses and Costs exceed its aggregate Gains, the Defaulting Party shall, within five (5) Business Days of receipt of such notice, pay the net amount to the Non-Defaulting Party, which amount shall bear interest at the Interest Rate from the Early Termination Date until paid.
 If the Non-Defaulting Party’s aggregate Gains exceed its aggregate Losses and Costs, if any, resulting from the termination of this Agreement, the amount of the Early Termination Payment shall be zero.

 Definitions.
 For purposes of this Agreement: